b0uu/b0uu/README.md

 - 🔭 I’m currently working on gaining practical experience through project building
 - 🌱 I’m currently learning Web Development, App Development, Design, and more!
-- ⚡ Fun fact: I type faster than you (maybe)
+- ⚡ Fun fact: I type faster than you

 <!--
 **b0uu/b0uu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.